carolinan/wp-block-styles/README.md

 # Naming

-Please select a short but descriptive names for the block styles.
+Please select a short but descriptive name for the block styles.